open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 `;
 ```

-When embedding variables like this, lit-html creates static and dynamic parts of your template.
+When embedding variables like this, lit-html remembers which part of your template are static and which parts are dynamic.
 When re-rendering the same template you can change the value of these variables, and lit-html will know how to only update the parts that changed.
 This makes it very efficient!

 <aside class="notice">
 It's important to keep in mind that whatever you're writing must still be valid HTML, you cannot arbitrarily concatenate strings to build HTML.
 This is to enable efficient updates, and for security to protect you from XSS attacks.